Authoritarian leadership style: Examples of authoritarian leaders

 Engelbert Dollfuss, chancellor of Austria from 1932 to 1934, destroyed the Austrian Republic and established an authoritarian regime based on conservative Roman Catholic and Italian Fascist principles.
 In May 1932 when he became chancellor, Dollfuss headed a conservative coalition led by the Christian Social Party.
 When faced with a severe economic crisis caused by the Great Depression, Dollfuss decided against joining Germany in a customs union, a course advocated by many Austrians.
 Severely criticized by Social Democrats, Pan-German nationalists, and Austrian Nazis, he countered by drifting toward an increasingly authoritarian regime.

 The Italian leader Benito Mussolini became Dollfuss' principal foreign ally.
 Italy guaranteed Austrian independence at Riccione (August 1933), but in return Austria had to abolish all political parties and reform its constitution on the Fascist model.
-In March 1933, Dollfuss’ attacks on Parliament culminated that September in the permanent abolition of the legislature and the formation of a corporate state based on his Vaterländische Front (“Fatherland Front”); with which he expected to replace Austria’s political parties.
+In March 1933, Dollfuss’ attacks on Parliament culminated that September in the permanent abolition of the legislature and the formation of a corporate state based on his Vaterländische Front (“Fatherland Front”); with which he expected to replace Austria's political parties.
 In foreign affairs, he steered a course that converted Austria virtually into an Italian satellite state.
-Hoping therewith to prevent Austria’s incorporation into Nazi Germany, he fought his domestic political opponents along fascist-authoritarian lines.
+Hoping therewith to prevent Austria's incorporation into Nazi Germany, he fought his domestic political opponents along fascist-authoritarian lines.

-In February 1934 paramilitary formations loyal to the chancellor crushed Austria’s Social Democrats.
+In February 1934 paramilitary formations loyal to the chancellor crushed Austria's Social Democrats.
 With a new constitution of May 1934, his regime became completely dictatorial.
 In June, however, Germany incited the Austrian Nazis to civil war.
 Dollfuss was assassinated by the Nazis in a raid on the chancellery.

-One must be careful drawing similarities between political dictators and the authoritarian styles of non-politicians.
-For example, one might argue - controversially - that Martha Stewart had an authoritarian style.
-She constructed her empire through her own special attention to every detail.
-She was meticulous, demanding, thorough, and diligent.
-She flourished in her ventures and in using her authoritarian leadership style.

-The autocratic leadership style works well if the leader is competent and knowledgeable enough to decide about each and every item under their control.
-Authoritative leadership is considered one of the most effective leadership styles in the event of an emergency where quick decisions need to be taken.
-Bill Gates adopted this style and has steered Microsoft toward great success.
-According to Bill Gates, he had a vision when he took reins of the company and then used all the resources available to make that vision a reality.
-In the personal computer workplace, many operating conditions call for urgent action, making this style of leadership effective.
-While Gates does not exhibit this style consistently, his success can be judged by his decision-making process and the growth of the computer industry in the world.